Why is my beard itchy?

 - Use beard conditioner with jojoba or argan oil to keep your beard hair naturally oily.

-- Limit the length of your showers or baths, and don’t use extremely hot water.
+- Limit the length of your showers or baths, and avoid extremely hot water.

 - Each time you shave or trim your beard, use a natural aftershave wash or lotion, such as one containing tea tree oil or aloe vera.
 Avoid products that contain too many harsh, synthetic chemicals.

-When you first grow a beard out, if possible, try to avoid shaving or trimming to give your hair time to grow out beyond the follicles, which can prevent irritation and skin or follicle damage.
+When you first grow out a beard, if possible, try to avoid shaving or trimming to give your hair time to grow out beyond the follicles, which can prevent irritation and skin or follicle damage.

 If you have an infection or other underlying skin condition, your doctor may suggest medicated ointments, creams, or lotions.
 Common medications include:

-- To treat folliculitis: mupirocin (Bactroban) for bacterial infections; antifungal cream for fungal infections; possibly a corticosteroid cream if noninfectious
+- To treat folliculitis: Use mupirocin (Bactroban) for bacterial infections, antifungal cream for fungal infections, and possibly a corticosteroid cream if noninfectious.
+Keratolytics, such as topical benzoyl peroxide, may help those prone to folliculitis or pseudofolliculitis.
+Topical keratolytics include retinoids, salicylic acid, and alpha hydroxy acids.

-- To treat tinea barbae: topical antifungal therapy might work for mild infection; usually oral antifungal therapy such as itraconazole or terbinafine for effective treatment
+- To treat tinea barbae: A topical antifungal therapy might work for mild infection — usually oral antifungal therapy such as itraconazole (Sporanox) or terbinafine (Lamisil) for effective treatment.

 You can also take certain types of medications orally.
 Treatment options will depend on what your doctor feels is the best therapy for your specific condition.